wwang487/UAV-MMI/README.md

 OBJECTID, X,  Y

-A sample txt file called Boundary_Point.txt is in the folder ToolkitIInputs/txt/
+A sample txt file called Boundary_Point.txt is in the folder ToolkitIInputs/txt/.
+All of this txt files are suggested to put into one folder.

+Step (4) - Please select a home point from orthophoto, this home points should follow two criteria: 1.
+Stay away (at least 2 m) from metals; 2) Has clear GPS signal, lands under dense canopy or roofs should not be selected.
+This home point should also be saved into a txt file, three columns of these txt files should be:

+OBJECTID, X,  Y

+And the txt file is suggested to save into the same folder as step (3).

-Step (4) - Please buffer buildings and trees, e.g., 5 m,
+Step (5) - Please buffer buildings and trees, e.g., 5 m, and export the buffered blocked map as a tif file, the suggested pixel resolution is <= 0.1 m/pixel.

+Step (5) - Following